 - Three folds – 8 panels

 The recommendations on this page are fairly general: if you are a designer it is best to consult with your printer before designing a folded document.
-Many printers have downloadable templates on their web site.
+Many printing companies offer downloadable templates on their website.

 As the name implies, simply fold the page in half.
 Sometimes this is also called a gatefold, for example in the music industry where vinyl LP albums were often packaged in a gatefold cover.